 4. An icy trick

-A good trick is to use ice and a fan together, in order to cool down your bedroom.
+A good trick is using ice and a fan to cool down your bedroom.
 Empty an entire bag of ice into a wide, deep bowl – this will collect the water after the ice melts.
 Put the bowl of ice in front of a floor-standing fan and try to adjust the fan so it is on the same level as your bed.
 The air will be significantly cooler, and you can enjoy the comfortable temperature until the ice melts.

 5. Home appliances influence the temperature

 Watching TV or a movie in your bed can be a very relaxing activity.
 Nevertheless, television sets, computers and other home appliances are heat-generating sources.
 Try to reduce their use to a minimum.
-If you find it hard to exclude them completely from your daily routine, try to at least switch to flat screen, LCD display appliances, as they use less electricity, therefore emit less heat.
+If you find it hard to exclude them entirely from your daily routine, try to at least switch to flat screen and LCD display appliances.
+They use less electricity and, therefore, emit less heat.

 6. Turn to air conditioning

-If none of the tips above is helpful and you find it harder and harder to spend time in your favourite room, maybe it is time to do some research about air conditioning units for bedrooms.
+If none of the tips above is helpful and you find it harder and harder to spend time in your favourite room, maybe it is time to research air conditioning units for bedrooms.
 There is a range of options on the market, and they can be easily fitted within your bedroom design.
-For example, all Cool You UK systems are internally fitted and do not require an outside condenser box, so you won’t have to make much noise or drill unnecessary holes.
-They work with the slimline inverter range of air conditioning specialist units, which will give you full control over the temperature, with an actual remote control in your possession.
+For example, all Cool You systems are internally fitted and do not require an outside condenser box.
+You won’t have to make much noise or drill unnecessary holes.
+They work with the slimline inverter range of air conditioning units, giving you full control over the temperature with an actual remote control in your possession.
 In this way, nothing that is happening outside with the weather will influence the atmosphere in your bedroom.
 Furthermore, because you will be able to have your windows closed, you won’t have to deal with the noise from the surroundings.